A very old scene

 Updated 2019-12-09: Edited/added some thoughts / an initial interpretation of this motif, and digressed a bit on the -- probably unrelated -- Gundestrup Cauldron...

-IMHO, this scene shows the first two people, "Ask" and "Embla", tending the Earth.
+IMHO, this scene could well show the first two people, "Ask" and "Embla", tending the Earth.
 Ask was made from the Ash tree (three of those top) while Embla was made from the Elm tree (three of those bottom).
-Huginn and Muninn flies on the left side, watching...
+Huginn and Muninn are flying on the left side, watching...

 Food for thought